wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

   </div>
   <div markdown="1" class="ui segment content">

-  Let *x* be the work of the "analyze" task.
-The sequential execution time is *x/10 + 86* seconds.
+  Let $x$ be the work of the "analyze" task.
+The sequential execution time is $x/10 + 86$ seconds.
 The parallel execution time is a bit trickier.

-  The visualization path takes time *5 + 20 + 10 + 1 = 36*  seconds, which
+  The visualization path takes time $5 + 20 + 10 + 1 = 36$  seconds, which
   is shorter  than  the statistics path, which takes 46 seconds.
-The analysis path takes time *5 + x/10 + 10 + 1 = 16 + x/10*  seconds.
-So, we have two cases: If *16 + x/10 <= 46*, or if *x <=300*,
+The analysis path takes time
+  $5 + x/10 + 10 + 1 = 16 + x/10$  seconds.
+So, we have two cases: If $16 + x/10 \leq 46$, or if $x \leq 300$,
   the critical path  is the analysis path, otherwise the critical path is the statistics path.
 So let's examine both cases:

-  - *x <=  300*: the parallel execution time is 46 seconds, and so the parallel efficiency is equal to  *((x/10 + 86) / 46) / 3*.
-This is maximized for x = 300, and is then equal
+  - $x \leq 300$: the parallel execution time is 46 seconds, and so the parallel efficiency is equal to  $((x/10 + 86) / 46) / 3$.
+This is maximized for $x = 300$, and is then equal
     to 84.05%.

-  - *x >= 300*: the parallel execution time is 16 + x/10, and so the parallel efficiency
-     is equal to *((x/10 + 86) / (16 + x/10)) / 3*.
+  - $x \geq 300$: the parallel execution time is 16 + x/10, and so the parallel efficiency is equal to $((x/10 + 86) / (16 + x/10)) / 3$.
 This is a decreasing function on the [300, infinity] domain,
-     and so on  that domain it is maximized for  x = 300.
+     and so on  that domain it is maximized for  $x = 300$.

   The final answer is thus 300 GFlop.

 The above is quite formal, but intuitively it all makes sense.
 The parallel efficiency is maximized when all three paths take time as close as possible to the length of the critical path, so as have cores working as much  as possible.
-This is achieved when the analysis path and the statistics path are equal (nothing can be done about the visualization path), that is, when *x = 300*.
+This is the same  *load balancing* idea that we've seen in the first tab.
+This is achieved when the analysis path and the statistics path are equal (nothing can be done about the visualization path), that is, when $x = 300$.
 This program can never achieve efficiency higher than 84.05%.

   </div>
 </div>